Global Destinations:

 Bonn hotel search

 A place of refined exclusivity, Hilton Hotel Bonn offers highest standards of service, best-maintained accommodation as well as enjoys all the privileges for an unforgettable stay.
 Overlooking the River Rhine in the heart of the city, the Hilton Bonn hotel is 5 minutes walk from Bonn attractions and businesses.
 The Bonn Opera House and the Beethoven Hall are also placed within easy access from the hotel.
-This property offers beautifully decorated guest rooms and spacious suites that have been elegantly furnished with an array of contemporary amenities to satisfy the needs of discerning travellers.
 Guests can savour delicious Mediterranean flavours at the L'Oliva restaurant or enjoy international cuisine at Seasons restaurant in a warm and graceful atmosphere.
 The lobby bar is an ideal place to unwind with a cappuccino, celebrate with cocktails or refuel with a club sandwich.

 Steigenberger Grandhotel Petersberg Koenigswinter

 Nestled on the hill of Siebengebirge, the Steigenberger Grandhotel Petersberg is 3 kilometres from Konigswinter Train Station and 25 kilometres from Cologne Airport.
 Offering splendid view of the Rhine Valley, this property is few kilometres away from the Cologne Fair and Exhibition Centre.
-Elegantly furnished, the guestrooms are spacious, gracefully appointed and come with all the contemporary amenities to ensure you a pleasant and comfortable stay in Bonn.
 Guests can relish delicious classical cuisine with a Mediterranean accent or international French specialties in an elegant setting of the on-site restaurant.
 Offering magnificent view of the Rhine valley, the Bistro Cafe serves regional dishes as well as snacks for you to enjoy.

 Top